European Union: Education and research

 Basic education is an area where the EU's role is limited to supporting national governments.
 In higher education, the policy was developed in the 1980s in programmes supporting exchanges and mobility.
 The most visible of these has been the Erasmus Programme, a university exchange programme which began in 1987.
 In its first 20 years, it supported international exchange opportunities for well over 1.5 million university and college students and became a symbol of European student life.

 There are similar programmes for school pupils and teachers, for trainees in vocational education and training, and for adult learners in the Lifelong Learning Programme 2007–2013.
 These programmes are designed to encourage a wider knowledge of other countries and to spread good practices in the education and training fields across the EU.
 Through its support of the Bologna Process, the EU is supporting comparable standards and compatible degrees across Europe.
 Scientific development is facilitated through the EU's Framework Programmes, the first of which started in 1984.
 The aims of EU policy in this area are to co-ordinate and stimulate research.
 The independent European Research Council allocates EU funds to European or national research projects.
 EU research and technological framework programmes deal in a number of areas, for example energy where the aim is to develop a diverse mix of renewable energy to help the environment and to reduce dependence on imported fuels.

 Health

-The Article 35 of the Charter of Fundamental Rights of the European Union affirms that "A high level of human health protection shall be ensured in the definition and implementation of all Union policies and activities".
+Article 35 of the Charter of Fundamental Rights of the European Union affirms that "A high level of human health protection shall be ensured in the definition and implementation of all Union policies and activities".
 The European Commission's Directorate-General for Health and Consumers seeks to align national laws on the protection of people's health, on the consumers' rights, on the safety of food and other products.

 All EU and many other European countries offer their citizens a free European Health Insurance Card which, on a reciprocal basis, provides insurance for emergency medical treatment insurance when visiting other participating European countries.
 A directive on cross-border healthcare aims at promoting co-operation on health care between member states and facilitating access to safe and high-quality cross-border healthcare for European patients.

-The EU has some of the highest levels of life expectancy in the world, with Spain, Italy, Sweden, France, Malta, Ireland, Netherlands, Luxembourg, and Greece all among the world's top 20 countries with the highest life expectancy.
+The life expectancy in the EU was 80.1 year at birth in 2021, among the highest in the world and around nine years higher than the world average.
 In general, life expectancy is lower in Eastern Europe than in Western Europe.
 In 2018, the EU region with the highest life expectancy was Madrid, Spain at 85.2 years, followed by the Spanish regions of La Rioja and Castilla y León both at 84.3 years, Trentino in Italy at 84.3 years and Île-de-France in France at 84.2 years.
-The overall life expectancy in the EU in 2018 was 81.0 years, higher than the World average of 72.6 years.